stefanwalther/qrs-mime/README.md

 * Depending on the connection to the server, it can take a minute or two until the the job is done.
 * Further options can be defined if necessary.

-Some references helping you to set up header authentication:
+Some references to help you to set up header authentication:

 * [Qlik Sense Help: Virtual Proxy](http://help.qlik.com/sense/2.1/en-US/online/Subsystems/ManagementConsole/Content/create-virtual-proxy.htm)